promesoft/Kicad-Berker-SW-TH/README.md

 There is one issue with section 1 that should be addressed in the next revision.
 The board size is 2mm too big in X and Y, to fit into a Berker wall mount.

+## Errata
+ - Edgecuts in Rev A is specified as 0,15mm - this should be 1mm
+ - Footprint for AC-DC is wrong
+ - Footprint for Q3 and Q4 is off

 ## Wemos D1 mini - section 2

 Section 2 is similar to section 1 except it has room on the backside for a PM03 AC-DC converter.